Even YOU Can Afford to Travel

 11. Gym No More

 Instead of paying to run on a treadmill between two sweaty people, why not go for a run in the park?
 Gym memberships are a regular expense that can be trimmed down quite easily.
 The lower your monthly budget becomes, the faster you can get to New Zealand and exercise in the world’s best backyard.

 “Mum, Dad, I’m coming back home!”
 There is nothing sweeter to a mother’s ear than those simple words.
 (Unless you were a little shit growing up).
 On top of making your parents happy, you are trading expensive rent for a smaller bill and occasional groceries.
 It will only take a few months to save enough money to fly out and have the time of your life in Middle-earth.

-This will also prepare you to Be Green When Backpacking in New Zealand.
+This will also prepare you to Be Green When Travelling in New Zealand.